emotion-js/emotion/packages/babel-plugin-emotion/README.md

 {
   "my-package": {
     "someExport": {
-      // this needs a better name
-      "canonicalImport": ["@emotion/core", "jsx"]
+      "canonicalImport": ["@emotion/css", "default"]
     },
     "anotherExport": {
+      // this needs a better name
       "canonicalImport": ["@emotion/styled", "default"],
        // this option should be optional and have a better name "baseStyledPackage": ["my-package", "anotherExport"]